oliverhalberg/InitiativeTracker/README.md

     - Added README.md.
 Cleaned up code to remove old comments.
 - 10/16/23 **v2.5**
     - Added round counter: application now keeps track of how many rounds of combat have passed since the start of combat.
+- 11/16/23 **v2.6**
+    - Added preview of the next turn when showing the current turn.
+- 11/16/23 **v2.7**
+    - Fixed a bug where removing the current turn would cause the program to skip the following turn.

 ## Planned For Future Updates
 - UI tweaks